sfepy/sfepy/doc/primer.rst

 Running SfePy in interactive mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to solving problems using the `simple.py` script you can also run *SfePy* interactively (we will use `IPython`_ interactive shell in following examples).
+In addition to solving problems using the `sfepy-run` command you can also run *SfePy* interactively (we will use `IPython`_ interactive shell in following examples).